ncruz12/wdi-project2/README.md

 ## Description

-This web based CRUD application shows events that take place in Museums.
-It lists the events and when clicked on shows the name of the museum and a brief description.
-User can view events and add an event.
+This web based CRUD application lets users keep up with events that will take place in Museums.
+It allows them to view all their events, a single event, it also allows them to add and delete the events they have.
+When user clicks on a specific event the name of the museum and brief description is displayed.

 ## Wireframes and User Stories